najmiter/darkcircles/README.md

 # UPDATE ⚡️

-They decided to finally update the UI, can you believe that 😍 And so did we!
+They decided to finally update the UI.
+And so did we!

 > [!NOTE]
 > The previews below are from the legacy version